matteemol/dbSketcher/docs/source/examples.rst

      - Chimichurri
      - (...)

-The **ONLY** difference in the CSV file would be the name of the third column: as we now denormalized the table a little bit, we now have a column for each ingredient, so we changed ``ingredients`` by ``ingredient`` (without the last "s")
+Since the information that the CSV file contains are the columns (attributes) names, the table to where they belong and the sql syntax that generates them, the **ONLY** difference in this file would be the name of the third column: as we now denormalized the table a little bit, we now have a column for each ingredient, so we changed ``ingredients`` by ``ingredient`` (without the last "s")

 .. code-block:: python